 Finally, the last occupants of this farmhouse were the Vega Jurado family, who acquired it in 1975 and from where the name ‘Cortijo Jurado’ originates.
 In 2000 a company acquired it for building a luxury hotel but they never finished the works, providing with new legends to the Cortijo Jurado.
 I remember hearing in class stories about the paranormal experiences of the workers or of curious people who fell into deep holes in the ground; it was gossiping I guess as I never read anything official about it.

+Why is it a haunted house?
 Legends and Disappearances

 The legend begins after the death of the patriarch of the Heredia family.
-With the new inheritors of the property, young girls began to disappear in the surrounding area between 1890 and 1920; they were murdered after suffering supposed humiliations and rituals of a satanic nature.
+With the new inheritors of the property, young girls began to disappear in the surrounding area between 1890 and 1920; they were supposed to die after suffering supposed humiliations and rituals of a satanic nature.
 Some of the young bodies were later found along the shores of the Campanillas River, not far from the farmhouse.

 The focus was on the Heredia family, who were supposed to import satanic practices because of their friendships in France and England.
 They suspected that the victims were transported through secret tunnels and that in the underground of the farmhouse there were hidden torture machines, perhaps used in the past by the Inquisition.